ferrara94/Univeristy_WebServices/README.md

 #### > run app

-In my case, using Spring Tool Suit, to run my app open it and
+In my case, using Spring Tool Suit, to run my app I open it and
 ```
   right click on project + run as Spring Boot App
 ```